ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ![Figure 2](../images/opera-rtc-vertex-search.png "Search for OPERA RTC-S1 Products")

 Because the OPERA RTC-S1 footprints are so small, there are millions of files in the archive.
-It is important to make use of the available filters to find the products you want.
+It is important to make use of the available search filters to find the products you want.

 1. Set an Area of Interest
 2. Set a date range